What Is a Retention Offer? How to Ask Your Credit Card Company for One

 "Hi — my annual fee just posted and I'm trying to decide whether to keep the card open.
 I'd like to know if there are any additional benefits you can offer to make the card worthwhile to keep holding."

-If they ask why you're considering closing, give a real reason: the fee is high relative to how much you used the card, you found a card with better rewards in the categories you spend in, or your travel patterns changed.
+If they ask why you're considering closing, give a real-sounding reason: the fee is high relative to how much you used the card, you found a card with better rewards in the categories you spend in, or your travel patterns changed.
 Avoid hostile framing — the agent has discretion, and they're more likely to use it for someone polite.

 What Happens After the Ask